Preserving Your Work

 All of my prints are produced by a fine art giclée printer using Epson archival cold press cotton rag paper and Epson archival UltraChrome K3 ink.
 The giclée printing method is superior to digital C-prints or screen printing, producing exceptional color accuracy and detail.

 Listed print sizes refer to the size of the image, not the overall paper dimension.
-All prints have a ¾ inch border around the edge to allow for matting and framing.
+All prints have a minimum ¾ inch border around the edge to allow for matting and framing.

 The ¾ inch border provides the buyer with framing and matting flexibility.
 My signature in the bottom border can be visible or hidden, depending on buyer preference, with a mat width (visible width) of 1″ or greater.